 %customfield(wp_review_review_count)% to provide values for the properties

-Using Schema Templates for Adding Custom Local SEO Schema Markup
+7.2 Using Schema Templates for Adding Custom Local SEO Schema Markup

-As we mentioned earlier, Schema Templates are useful when you want to add more extensive properties to your Schema.
-We can even create a custom Local Schema Markup and add it to all our web pages.
+As we mentioned earlier, Schema Templates are useful when adding more extensive properties to your Schema.
+By using a Schema Template, you can even create a custom Local Schema Markup and add it to all your web pages.

-Now, you can validate the code on the Google Rich Results tool for any errors.
+Now, we can validate the code on the Google Rich Results tool for any errors.
 To display the Schema Markup on all pages, click the Display Conditions tab and set the Schema Markup to be added to the Entire Site.

-Importing Schema Markup from Other Websites
+8 Importing Schema Markup from Other Websites

 Apart from creating Custom Schema Markup from scratch, Rank Math also supports importing Schema Markup directly from other websites, making it easier for you to build a template.

-LiveBlogPosting Schema: Use this Schema Markup if you’re covering a live event on your blog post with continuous updates.
+LiveBlogPosting Schema: Use this Schema Markup only if you’re covering a live event on your blog post with continuous updates.
 The search result will feature a live badge as a rich snippet.

-Import Schema Code from URL/Online Page
+8.1 Import Schema Code from URL/Online Page

-Import Schema Code from HTML Code
+8.2 Import Schema Code from HTML Code

 Ctrl + U — in Windows and